ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     .. grid-item-card:: :octicon:`tools` Tool projects

-        Tool projects require the direct manager and business unit's GM/VP approval.
+        Tool projects require the direct manager and business unit's general manager approval.
 No product source code is allowed.

     .. grid-item-card:: :octicon:`container` Library projects

-        Library projects interfacing and wrapping any Ansys products require approval of the direct manager, product line, product line, and the CTO.
+        Library projects interfacing and wrapping any Ansys products require approval of the direct manager, product line, and the chief technology officer.
 No product source code is allowed.